Benefits

 If you are the only employee in your own limited company, you may temporarily lay yourself off by up to 80 percent, and still qualify for unemployment benefit.

-If you temporarily lay yourself off by more than 80 percent, NAV will consider this as you not doing everything you can to secure more work and to avoid temporary layoffs.
+If you temporarily lay yourself off by more than 80 percent, Nav will consider this as you not doing everything you can to secure more work and to avoid temporary layoffs.

 You may be entitled to unemployment benefit if you are temporarily laid offfrom your job due to unforeseen events, such as fire, accidents, flooding, landslides or other natural events.